Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

+Another noise source we consider originates from laser-induced spin-flip errors during spin rotation.
 The use of a red-detuned laser for driving spin rotation pulses in QDs has been shown to induce spin decoherence, as characterised by a linear increase in the spin-flip rate $\kappa$ with spin Rabi frequency $\Omega_R$, corresponding to a non-zero normalised spin flip rate: $\bar{\kappa}=\kappa/\Omega_r$~\cite{Meng2024,ChanThesis,appel_entangling_2022,Bodey2019}.
 For SiV centres, this is akin to heating-induced spin dephasing from microwave rotation pulses in resistive gold coplanar waveguides~\cite{Bhaskar2020}.

 Incoherent spin flips can appear during intra-bin rotation pulses as well as spin-echo refocusing pulses.
-For the former, if a spin-flip error appears during the spin $\pi$-pulse between early and late time-bin excitations, this results in the emission of zero (two) photons when the spin state is $\ket{0}$ ($\ket{1}$) during early time-bin excitation (Fig. \ref{fig:all_err_stuff}a(iii)).
+For the former, if a spin-flip error appears during the spin $\pi$-pulse between early and late time-bin excitations, this results in the emission of zero (two) photons when the spin state is $\ket{0}$ ($\ket{1}$) during early time-bin excitation (Fig.~\ref{fig:all_err_stuff}a(iii)).
 In both cases, the resulting state is outside of the qubit space and equates to a lost photon in addition to $X$ and $Z$ errors on the spin (\SM C).
-This process has the same effect as having a spin $X$ error in the spin depolarisation model (Sec.~\ref{spin_depol}), which affects both photon loss and spin depolarising error thresholds.
-Therefore, we may bound our target $\bar{\kappa}$ for fault-tolerance with the stricter of the two thresholds, and set $\bar{\kappa}/3 = 0.36\%$ since $\bar{\kappa}$ contributes to $1/3$ of the spin depolarising threshold.
-The required threshold is thus $\bar{\kappa} = 1.08\times10^{-2}$.
+This process has the same effect as having a spin $X$ error in the spin depolarisation model, which affects both photon loss and spin depolarising error thresholds.
+Therefore, we may bound our target $\bar{\kappa}$ for fault-tolerance with the stricter of the two thresholds, and set $\bar{\kappa} = 0.36\%/3$ since $\bar{\kappa}$ contributes to $1/3$ of the spin depolarising threshold.
+The required threshold is thus $\bar{\kappa} = 1.2\times10^{-3}$.